Here Lies Wilson Matthews – 1 Who Was W.M. Matthews?

 Southern newspapers spilled out streams of ink and hills of Linotype slugs glorifying – and sometimes denigrating – Matthews.
 “Every baseball fan either knows Wilson Matthews personally or has heard so much about him that they think they know him,” a writer for the San Antonio Gazette said in 1907, eleven years before Matthews’ death.
 But today, Matthews has been completely forgotten save for a few online references to his role at Mississippi State.

 Despite the positive publicity Matthews received in his day, he was not content to be known merely as a trailblazing football player and coach, or as a respected minor league baseball player, manager, and umpire.
-Matthews was a chronic prevaricator and fabulist who padded his resumé with fantastic tales of his accomplishments.
+Matthews was a chronic prevaricator and fabulist who padded his resumé with fantastic tales of his adventures.

 Matthews claimed that he was an All-America football player at Princeton, an All-America baseball player, a lieutenant in the US Army, a major league baseball pitcher, and a widely-read war correspondent during the Mexican Revolution.
 His personal history, as told through contemporary newspaper accounts, is littered with falsehoods, obfuscations, misdirections, fictitious associations, and baseless claims of plans and accomplishments.